ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Introduction

 SSL has emerged as a powerful approach for Plant Disease Detection (PDD)~\cite{al2024plant}, addressing the challenges of limited labeled data by leveraging supervisory signals from raw, unlabeled datasets.
 Recent advancements in deep learning have significantly improved image-based disease identification, and the integration of SSL further enhances these capabilities by maximizing data utilization and improving model efficiency.
 By reducing reliance on annotated datasets, SSL offers a scalable and robust framework for modern PDD systems~\cite{Zhao2023CLA}.

-SSL techniques can be broadly classified into Contrastive Learning (CL) and Generative Learning (GL) \cite{zhang2024understanding}.
-GL methods aim to reconstruct or predict parts of input data, as seen in works by Kim et al.~\cite{Kim2022Instance-aware} and Jin et al.~\cite{Jin2023CWAN}.
-On the other hand, CL has emerged as a dominant approach due to its effectiveness and simplicity for vision-related tasks \cite{chen2020simple, hu2024comprehensive}.
+Among SSL approaches, Contrastive Learning (CL) has emerged as the most effective and widely adopted method for vision-related tasks \cite{chen2020simple, hu2024comprehensive}.
 CL focuses on distinguishing positive pairs, such as augmented versions of the same image, from negative pairs, which are different images.
 This method has proven highly successful in capturing meaningful semantic representations, often achieving results comparable to or better than supervised learning on various downstream applications.

-Traditional convolutional networks, such as ResNet50 \cite{monowar2022self}, EfficientNetB0 \cite{Bunyang2023Self-supervised}, and VGG16 \cite{huaquipaco2024peacock}, are widely used for feature extraction in CL frameworks.
+Traditional convolutional networks, such as ResNet50 \cite{he2016deep}, EfficientNetB0 \cite{Bunyang2023Self-supervised}, and VGG16 \cite{simonyan2014very}, are widely used for feature extraction in CL frameworks.
 However, they primarily capture local features, limiting their ability to represent global information.
 The transformer-based frameworks \cite{zhang2023information,yu2023mix} have better abilities to capture global information.
 However, the quadratic complexity of their inherent self-attention mechanism makes them computationally expensive.

 These constraints hinder the efficient detection of complex, distributed disease symptoms in plants.
 Long-range dependencies are crucial for robust classification, as they enhance resilience to noise, occlusions, and environmental variations~\cite{zhang2022efficient}.
 Additionally, static loss functions in CL restrict feature alignment across local and global scales, impacting adaptability and generalization to unseen disease scenarios~\cite{yang2022adaptive}.